BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Reducing Stochastic Noise

 \section{Reducing Stochastic Noise}

 We start from reducing the impact of stochastic noise.
 In recent years, variance reduction techniques have been widely used to accelerate convergence of stochastic algorithms \cite{johnson2013accelerating,defazio2014saga}.
 Motivated by the theoretical findings in Theorem \ref{theorem sgd}, we combine the distributed SAGA, a popular variance reduction approach, to enhance the Byzantine-robustness.
+We stress that other variance reduction techniques, such as SVRG \cite{khanduri2019byzantine} and momentum \cite{karimireddy2020learning}, could be also applicable.

 In the distributed SAGA, each worker stores the most recent stochastic gradient for all of its local data samples.
 When worker $\omega$ randomly selects a sample with index $i_\omega^t$ at iteration $t$, the corrected stochastic gradient is